arthurabello/nla-assignment-2/assignment.typ

 This means that small perturbations in $x$ lead to small changes in $f(x)$, a problem is #text(weight: "bold")[ill-conditioned] if $f(x)$ can suffer huge changes with small changes in $x$.

-We usually say $f$ is well-conditioned if it is well-conditioned $forall x in X$, if thereis at least one $x_i$ in which the problem is ill-conditioned, then the whole problem is ill-conditioned.
+We usually say $f$ is well-conditioned if it is well-conditioned $forall x in X$, if there is at least one $x_i$ in which the problem is ill-conditioned, then we can use that whole problem is ill-conditioned.

+== The Condition number of a problem

 Conditioning numbers are a tool to quantify how well/ill conditioned a problem is: